dalihub/dalihub.github.io/docs/nui-tutorials/build-instructions.md

 ## The tutorial shows how to build NUI for Ubuntu

-The required Dali repositories are hosted in here in DaliHub github and the NUI repository is hosted in the Samsung github.
+The required Dali repositories are hosted here in DaliHub github and the NUI repository is hosted in the Samsung github.
 ### Step-by-step guide

 #### Setup

 Dotnet will need to be setup. <br>
-dali-csharp will need a Tizen.org ID for downloading.
+dali-csharpi-binder will need a Tizen.org ID for downloading.
 Other repos are in dalihub hosted in github.

     Install dotnet 2.0, follow the instructions below: